 - On 1 October 2021 the Government (DWP) announced funding to target financial support for vulnerable households over the winter months to be known as the Household Support Fund (HSF).
 Initial allocations were to Unitary and County Councils.
-Surrey County Council (SCC) received nearly £5.3m. - 2 SCC have decided to distribute £2.8m of their allocation to Borough and District Councils to enable local solutions that meet local requirements.
-TDC has been allocated £234,649. - Authorities have discretion on how the funding is used within the scope of the guidance.
-The expectation is that it should primarily be used to support households in the most need with food, energy, water bills and other essential household costs.
+Surrey County Council (SCC) received nearly £5.3m. - 2 SCC decided to distribute £2.8m of their allocation to Borough and District Councils to enable local solutions that meet local requirements.
+TDC was allocated £219,188. - Authorities have discretion on how the funding is used within the scope of the guidance.
+The expectation is that it should primarily be used to support households in the most need with food, energy, water bills and other essential household costs. - In April 2022 the Government (DWP) announced further funding within this framework but with a third of the funds to distributed to those of pensionable age (65+).
+Tandridge is to receive in total, £219,188.